a-n-t-h-o-n-y/TermOx/docs/manual/colors.md

 - True Color
 - Dynamic Color

-All three can be mixed together in a `Color_palette`, which is a type alias for `std::vector<Color_definition>`.
+All three can be mixed together in a `Palette`, which is a type alias for `std::vector<Color_definition>`.

 ### ANSI/XTERM Values